ankitn1311/acharya_docs/README.md

 | Module/Feature Docs | Markdown/Confluence| .md files, tables, diagrams   |
 | Collaboration       | GitHub/Notion      | Centralized, versioned docs   |
 ---
-**Start simple, iterate, and keep everything versioned.**
-Let me know if you want a ready-to-use Markdown template or more detail on any section!